Accessibility Options:

 - You are 100% responsible for the final product

-- Confidential data shoul be treated carefully (FERPA okay, HIPPAA not okay )
+- Confidential data should be treated carefully especiailly HIPPAA or FERPA data

 Introduction

-On this tab, learn the requirements and steps neccessary for submitting your NSF grant proposal.
-There are links to sample proposals, templates, and application guides that can help you format your submission correctly.
+Learn the requirements and steps neccessary for submitting your DOE, NASA, NIH, or NSF grant proposal.
+There are links to sample proposals, templates, or application guides that can help you format your submission correctly for your proposal.